Intellectual property

 What is intellectual property?

-Intellectual property (IP) refers to creations such as inventions, literary and artistic works, designs and symbols, as well as the names and images used by businesses.
+Intellectual property (IP) refers to creations such as inventions, literary and artistic works, designs and symbols, and the names and images used by businesses.

-• it is important for businesses that their intellectual property is protected, through Intellectual Property Rights (IPRs)
+• It is important for businesses to protect their IP through intellectual property rights (IPRs).

-• IPRs protect inventors, creators and businesses from others wrongly profiting from their creations or inventions
+• IPRs protect inventors, creators and businesses from others unfairly profiting from their creations or inventions.

-• IPRs give businesses an opportunity to earn back the money they have invested in developing a product or their companies reputation - when a company’s ideas, brands or products are pirated and counterfeited, it reduces a firm’s opportunities to grow and to employ people
+• IPRs give companies the chance to recover the money they have invested in developing a product or their companies reputation – when a company’s ideas, brands or products are pirated and counterfeited, it reduces their abilities to grow and to employ people.

-• IPRs offer guarantees to consumers, through trademarks and geographical indications that identify the origin of the creation and can act as quality indicators
+• IPRs provide guarantees to consumers, through trademarks and geographical indications that identify the place of creation and can act as quality indicators.

-• counterfeit products can put citizens' safety or health at risk, for instance where vehicle spare parts or medicines are concerned
+• Counterfeit products can endanger the safety or health of citizens, for example in the case of vehicle spare parts or medicines.

 Patents

 Patents protect an invention or a technical product or process.
-It is unlawful for others to make, use, resell, rent out, or supply the patented object or process.
-However, the patent holder may give others permission to do so by granting a patent licence.
-Patent licensing is an agreement between a patent owner and someone who wants to use the patent.
-It usually requires a payment from the person who takes the licence.
+It is illegal for others to make, use, sell, lease or supply the patented article or process.
+However, the patent holder can give others permission to do so by granting a patent licence.
+A patent licence is an agreement between a patent holder and someone who wants to use the patent.
+It usually requires a payment from the person taking the licence.

 Copyright

 Copyright protects works of literature, scholarship, science and art.
-These include books and articles, films, paintings, music, games, photographs and software.
+This includes books and articles, films, paintings, music, games, photographs and software.
 It is important for businesses to remember that copyright exists automatically.
-This means there is no need to register or apply for it.
-For instance, anyone who makes a drawing automatically owns the copyright to it.
+This means that there is no need to register or apply for it.
+For example, anyone who makes a drawing automatically owns the copyright in it.

 Neighbouring or related rights

-In addition to copyright, there are ‘neighbouring rights’ that are sometimes known as ‘related rights’.
-Neighbouring rights are public performance royalties due to the playing of sound recordings of a copyright holder in public.
-Every song has two basic types of copyright attached to it: one for the composition of the song, and one for the recording of the song.
-The composition copyright pays the songwriter and publisher, while the sound recording copyright pays the artist that recorded the song and record label.
-Like copyright, these rights arise automatically.
+In addition to copyright, there are ‘neighbouring rights’ that are sometimes called ‘related rights’.
+Neighbouring rights are the public performance royalties due when a sound recording of a copyright holder is performed in public.
+Each song has two basic types of copyright attached to it: one for the composition of the song and one for the recording of the song.
+The composition copyright pays the songwriter and publisher, while the sound recording copyright pays the artist who recorded the song and the record company.
+Like copyright, these rights are automatic.

 Trademarks

-Your business can use a trademark to distinguish your products or services from your competitors’ products and services.
+Your business can use a trademark to distinguish your products or services from those of your competitors.
 Trademark rights protect the names of products or services.
 They also protect a product’s logo and the design of its packaging.
 Your business must register your trademark if you want to protect it.

 Design rights

 Design rights protect the appearance of two- or three-dimensional products.
-These include wallpaper patterns, textiles and the design of household items such as alarm clocks, toys and chairs.
-The design must be new and original.
-To obtain such protection, a design must, in principle, first be registered.
-In some case however, design are automatically protected in the EU without prior registration.
+This includes wallpaper patterns, textiles and the design of household items such as alarm clocks, toys and chairs.
+The design has to be new and original.
+In order to obtain such protection, a design must, in principle, first be registered.
+In some cases, however, designs are automatically protected in the EU without prior registration.

 Geographical Indications

-A geographical indication (GI) is a sign used on products that have a specific geographical origin and possess qualities or a reputation that are due to that origin.
+A geographical indication (GI) is a sign used on products that have a specific geographical origin and possess qualities or a reputation attributable to that origin.

 For example, Darjeeling tea.
-In the region in which the Darjeeling geographical indication is protected, producers of Darjeeling tea can forbid the use of the term “Darjeeling” for tea not grown in their tea gardens or not produced according to the standards set out in the code of practice for the geographical indication.
+In the region where the Darjeeling GI is protected, producers of Darjeeling tea can prohibit the use of the term ‘Darjeeling’ for tea not grown in their tea gardens or not produced according to the standards set out in the code of practice for the GI.

-Geographical indications are typically used for agricultural products, foodstuffs, wine and spirit drinks, handicrafts, and industrial products.
-A GI sign must identify a product as originating in a given place.
-More information can be found here.
+GIs are typically used for agricultural products, foods, wines and spirits, handicrafts, and industrial products.
+A GI sign must identify a product as coming from a particular place.
+Click here for more information.

 Plant breeders’ rights

-Plant breeders can invoke plant breeders’ rights to protect their new plant varieties (In order to qualify for these exclusive rights, a variety must be new, distinct, uniform and stable).
-These new varieties frequently result from long and costly breeding processes.
+Plant breeders can invoke plant breeders’ rights to protect their new plant varieties.
+In order to qualify for these exclusive rights, a variety must be new, distinct, uniform and stable.
+These new varieties are often the result of long and costly breeding processes.

 With these rights, the breeder can choose to become the exclusive marketer of the variety, or to license the variety to others.

-Many countries have plant breeders’ rights through membership of the International Convention for the Protection of New Varieties of Plants and the WTO’s Trade-Related Aspects of Intellectual Property Rights Agreement.
+Many countries have plant breeders’ rights through membership of the International Convention for the Protection of New Varieties of Plants and the WTO Agreement Trade-Related Aspects of Intellectual Property Rights (TRIPS).

 Database rights

-Databases consisting of collections of ordered data may be protected by database rights.
-For a business, building up such a database often requires a considerable investment of time and money.
-An owner has the right to object to the copying of substantial parts of their database.
+Databases, which are collections of ordered data, can be protected by database rights.
+For a company, building up such a database often requires a significant investment of time and money.
+A database owner has the right to prevent substantial parts of his database from being copied.

-Whatever your business makes or the service it provides, you are likely to be using and creating intellectual property.
+Whatever your business makes or the service it provides, you are likely to use and create intellectual property.

-• most businesses have a trade name or one or more trademarks and they should consider protecting them
+• Most businesses have a trade name or one or more trademarks and should consider protecting them.

-• almost all businesses have valuable confidential business information, such as customer databases or sales strategies that they may wish to protect
+• Almost all businesses have valuable confidential business information, such as customer databases or sales strategies, which they may wish to protect.

-• many businesses also develop creative original designs, or invent or improve products or services - businesses can also produce and distribute copyrighted work
+• Many businesses also develop original creative designs, or invent or improve products or services – businesses may also produce and distribute copyrighted works.

-Your business should consider how best to use the IP system to your own benefit.
+Your business should consider how best to use the IP system to your advantage.

-• Your business should consider what is required for protecting, managing and enforcing your intellectual property and trade secrets, to get the best possible commercial results from your assets
+• Your business should consider what is needed to protect, manage and enforce your intellectual property and trade secrets in order to get the best possible commercial results from your assets.

-• Some businesses might consider the registration of IP rights to be expensive, in particular if they are a small business
+• Some companies may find the registration of IP rights to be expensive, particularly if they are a small business.

-• But remember, certain IP rights can be enjoyed without any formal procedure and without paying any official fees - this is the case for copyright and for unregistered designs
+• But remember that certain IP rights can be enjoyed without any formal procedure and without paying any official fees – this is the case with copyright and unregistered designs.

 How to enforce your IPR

-If you think your IP rights have been compromised you should consider seeking expert, possibly legal advice.
+If you believe that your intellectual property rights have been infringed, you should consider seeking expert, possibly legal advice.

-• you might be advised to send a formal letter – known as a cease and desist letter – to the alleged infringer of your IPRs
+• You may be advised to send a formal letter – known as a cease and desist letter – to the alleged infringer of your IPR.

-• this should inform them of the possible existence of a conflict between the IP rights of your company and their business activity - it should identify the exact conflict and could also suggest a possible solution to the problem
+• This should inform them that there may be a conflict between the your company’s IP rights and their business activities – it should specify the exact conflict and may also suggest a possible solution to the problem.

-• if the infringer is unintentionally violating your rights, a cease and desist letter could stop the breach, or allow you to negotiate a licensing agreement, without going to the courts
+• If the infringer is unintentionally infringing your rights, a cease and desist letter may stop the breach or allow you to negotiate a licence agreement without going to court.

-• for intentional violations of IPRs, such as counterfeiting and piracy, you may be advised to seek assistance of law enforcement authorities
+• For intentional IPR infringements, such as counterfeiting and piracy, you may be advised to seek the assistance of law enforcement authorities.

-If you consider it in your interests to avoid court proceedings, there are also alternative dispute mechanisms including arbitration and mediation that you could consider.
+If you think it is in your interest to avoid litigation, there are also alternative dispute resolution mechanisms, such as arbitration and mediation, that you could consider.

 What is the link between trade and IPR?

-Businesses today no longer just ship goods to foreign countries.
-Innovation, creativity and branding add a much larger amount to the value of their trade than before.
-Your firm’s knowledge of new technology, ideas, methods and techniques is an important asset.
+Companies today do more than just ship goods abroad.
+Innovation, creativity and branding add much more value to their trade than in the past.
+Your company’s knowledge of new technologies, ideas, methods and techniques is an important asset.

 By protecting business ideas with effective intellectual property rights, governments encourage business innovation and creativity because it can grow your business and create jobs.

-Many EU companies do business abroad.
-As their intellectual property becomes increasingly important in international trade, the differences in the levels of protection and enforcement of IPRs around the world can create tensions.
+Many EU companies operate abroad.
+As their intellectual property becomes increasingly important in international trade, the different levels of protection and enforcement of IPR around the world can create tensions.

-Countries that have a lot of intellectual property abroad try to defend their domestic business interests by asking other governments to deliver effective rules or enforcement of IPR rules in their countries.
+Countries that have a lot of intellectual property abroad try to defend their domestic business interests by asking other governments to provide effective rules or enforcement of IPR rules in their countries.

-Agreeing to new trade rules for intellectual property rights is an important way to introduce more security and predictability, and also to settle IPR-related disputes abroad more systematically.
+Agreeing new trade rules for IPR is an important way to provide more certainty and predictability and also to resolve IPR disputes abroad more systematically.

 Quick links